kevjchang/Lenovo-X1C7-20R1-Hackintosh/README.md

 # Lenovo-X1C7-20R1-Hackintosh
-MacOS Opencore EFI configuration for the Lenovo Thinkpad X1 Carbon (7th Gen)
+MacOS Opencore EFI configuration for Lenovo Thinkpad X1 Carbon (7th Gen)

-Using opencore 8.9, booting MacOS Monterey
+Using Opencore 8.9, booting MacOS Monterey

+This repo serves as a reference/guide for beginners with the same/similar hardware as me (optimally same CPU and iGPU).
+Check out the much better documented X1C7 repos for a more thorough explanation on why certain kexts were used and why certain features will not work.

 All needed files were gathered by following the Dortania install guide: https://dortania.github.io/OpenCore-Install-Guide/